rajasegar/ast-builder/README.md

 # ast-builder

 Build your Abstract Syntax Trees (AST) directly by writing code.
-Simply type in your code and get the right jscodeshift api to build your AST.
+Simply type in your code and get the right [jscodeshift](https://github.com/facebook/jscodeshift) api to build your AST.

+This application is built in [Ember.js](https://emberjs.com/)

+## Motivation
+The reason this project is created is because, I am simply frustrated for looking up reference for writing codemods and the jscodeshift api is not very well documented.

+This is an interactive version of [jscodeshift-docs](https://github.com/rajasegar/jscodeshift-docs)

 ## Prerequisites